joavzmo/DC/TrackProposal.md

   * Prerequisites
     * [Deep Learning in Python](https://www.datacamp.com/courses/deep-learning-in-python)

-## 5 - Recurrent Neural Networks for Text Processing
+## 5 - Recurrent Neural Networks for Text Processing in Python
 **_Note_**: *The course **_Recurrent Neural Networks for Language Modeling in Python by David Cecchini_**, currently in development, could be well suited here.
 I would like to check its contents in detail.*

   * Learning objectives